Market Pulse

 | EMERGING MARKET DEBT |

-- A weaker dollar environment helped emerging markets debt post double-digit returns in 2025.
+- A weaker dollar environment has helped boost emerging market debt returns over the past year.

 | MFS CONSIDERATIONS |

-- EMD is more exposed to global risks, making sovereign credit selection paramount.
+- Heightened global risks make sovereign credit selection paramount.

-- However, EMD has been resilient in the face of heightened geopolitical risks and trade uncertainty.
-There are still attractive opportunities within the asset class.
+- However, EM has been resilient in the face of elevated geopolitical risks and trade uncertainty.

 BLANK